xavimondev/talkifyfun/README.md

 Besides, I've build this app to participate in hackaton organized by 👨‍💻 [midudev](https://twitch.tv/midudev)

+With iwannaknowyu you can:

+- Create multiple rooms
+- Share your room's code with other participants
+- See you recent activities
+- And more...

 # Stack ❤️

 - **Development**: React + Typescript